Seven Things to Expect When You Go to Rehab

 - You will be expected to follow rules.
 Addicts are some of the world’s elite rule-breakers.
 In treatment, you will be expected to conform to the facility’s rules.
 The more you follow the rules, the more you will earn privileges and the more you’ll get out of the treatment experience.
 The more rules you break, the more restrictive most institutions become before finally asking an individual to leave.

 - High end treatment centers will be comfortable.
 If you pay for luxury, you will get it.
 The high end treatment centers offer organic gourmet food, regular massages, and top-notch hotel-like accommodations.
 Some have concierge services that will bring a hairdresser or manicurist in to pamper you.
 In a few facilities, residents can even bring a small dog.
-But remember, rehab is still an addiction treatment experience, not a luxury hotel, and while comfort may help by keeping you from being distracted, your purpose in treatment is to overcome your addiction.
+But remember, rehab is still a person with substance use disorderion treatment experience, not a luxury hotel, and while comfort may help by keeping you from being distracted, your purpose in treatment is to overcome your addiction.

 - You have an incredible opportunity to change your life.
 Most people who need addiction treatment never get it.
 Those who do may have only one opportunity to go.
 Take advantage of everything available to you.
 Rehab is your chance to change your life.
 Take it!